 IKEA is committed to providing sustainably sourced foods.

-IKEA presently offers plant-based versions of its Swedish meatballs, hot dogs, and other cafe favourites including ice cream.
-The food hall and dairy-free promises expand on IKEA’s sustainable food catalogue.
+IKEA presently offers plant-based versions of its Swedish meatballs, hot dogs, and other cafe favorites including ice cream.
+The food hall and dairy-free promises expand on IKEA’s sustainable food catalog.

 The United Nations estimates that the production of animals for food is responsible for around 15 percent of the world’s total emissions of greenhouse gases.
 A poll by Global Data found that 23 percent of consumers around the world are cutting back on their use of animal products.
 When asked why 70 percent of respondents cited the numerous benefits to their health as well as the environment.